 1982 – 2001

-This logo was a real breakthrough because, for the first time, the same recognizable silhouette of a jumping jaguar appeared—”Leaper.”
+This logo was a real breakthrough because, for the first time, the same recognizable silhouette of a jumping jaguar appeared in “Leaper.”
 Previously, the corporate identity was based on strict, textual logos that emphasized the name.
 But now everything has changed: an image has been added to the inscription, increasing popularity and recognition.

-Visually, the logo is based on two key elements: the silhouette of a jaguar in a jump and the brand name under it.
+Visually, the logo comprises two key elements: the silhouette of a jumping jaguar and the brand name beneath it.
 The jaguar is depicted in motion, with an elongated body and accentuated lines that create a sense of grace.
-The outlines of the muscles and head add character – they read a predatory mood, energy, and power.
-The silhouette is like a frozen moment before the animal lands, and in this moment is the whole essence of the brand: maximum concentration and readiness for action.
+The outlines of the muscles and head add character; they convey a predatory mood, energy, and power.
+The silhouette is like a frozen moment before the animal lands, and in that moment lies the brand’s essence: maximum concentration and readiness for action.

-The font is still serif but in capital letters, which makes it look stricter and more modern.
-The text is placed under the jaguar, like the foundation for the entire composition, which adds stability to the logo.
+The font is still serif, but in capitals, which makes it look stricter and more modern.
+The text is placed under the jaguar, serving as the foundation for the entire composition and adding stability to the logo.

 Another important element of the new design is its color scheme.
-The dark green shade of the font refers to the legendary British Racing Green, which has always been associated with British racing traditions.
+The dark green font shade refers to the legendary British Racing Green, which has always been associated with British racing traditions.

 This logo has become a symbol of a new era for Jaguar.
 Instead of the former restrained textual rigor, there is movement and dynamics.
 It was not just a new element but a relaunch of the brand’s visual image, now associated with the name and the powerful leap of a predator ready to take off.

 Interestingly, the logo did not always look like this.
 The first version was rougher, with sharper corners and less elaborate details.
-Later, it was refined, smoothing the contours and adding small elements like ears and more pronounced muscles to make the jaguar silhouette look more natural.
-There were also experiments—for example, a short-term version with a red circle and a jaguar’s head—used on some models’ radiator grilles.
+Later, it was refined, smoothing the contours and adding small details such as ears and more pronounced muscles to make the jaguar’s silhouette look more natural.
+There were also experiments, for example, a short-term version with a red circle and a jaguar’s head used on some models’ radiator grilles.

 2001 – 2012